Just sit down and waste your day! :)

 • The Cool Sci-Fi Stuff •

 By Jonathan Nolan and Lisa Joy, based on the original Michael Crichton movie.
-Beautiful directing and scenario, stellar cast with terrific acting, a superb script, with a realistic and amazing examination of technology and humanity, and a great thrilling and complex plot.
+Beautiful directing and scenario, stellar cast, terrific acting, superb script, a realistic and amazing examination of technology and humanity, a great thrilling and complex plot.

 But don't forget, it has only one season!